-Budget Assumptions Financial standing and management The treatment of inflation and interest The overall financial standing of the Council rates (level of borrowing, debt outstanding, collection rates etc).
-Estimates of the level and timing of capital The Council's track record in budget and receipts financial management including the robustness of the medium term plans.
+Budget Assumptions Financial standing and management The treatment of inflation and interest The overall financial standing of the rates Council (level of borrowing, debt outstanding, collection rates etc).
+Estimates of the level and timing of The Council's track record in budget and capital receipts financial management including the robustness of the medium term plans.
 The treatment of demand led pressures.
 The Council's capacity to manage in-year budget pressures.
 The treatment of planned efficiency The strength of the financial information savings/productivity gains. and reporting arrangements.
-The financial risks inherent in any The Council's virement and end of year significant new funding partnerships, major procedures in relation to budget outsourcing arrangements or major capital under/over-spends.
-The adequacy of the developments.
-The availability of other insurance arrangements to cover major funds to deal with major contingencies and unforeseen risks. the adequacy of provisions.
+The financial risks inherent in any The Council's virement and end of year significant new funding partnerships, procedures in relation to budget major outsourcing arrangements or under/over-spends.
+The adequacy of major capital developments.
+The the insurance arrangements to cover availability of other funds to deal with major unforeseen risks. major contingencies and the adequacy of provisions.